-Stocks mixed ahead of elections, Fed meeting, Under Armour jumps
+Dow reclaims 36,000 level, Avis soars

 |NASDAQ COMPOSITE INDEX

-Smaller company stocks far outpaced the broader market in a sign that investors were confident about economic growth.
-The Russell 2000 rose 2.7% to 2,358.12, closing within 0.1% its all-time high set March 15.
+Smaller company stocks were little changed with Russell 2000 within 0.1% of its all-time high set March 15.

 Corporate earnings rolled on with 58% of companies in the S&P reporting results and 82% exceeding expectations.